PHP Include And Post Exploitation

 As with SQL injection (non-blind and blind), you can try first to include a remote file and then if it doesn't work you need to use a local file for the inclusion.

-To exploit a remote file include, you just need to setup a web server to serve your PHP code.
-The PHP code is a simple webshell:
+To exploit a Remote File Include, you just need to setup a web server to serve your PHP code.
+This PHP code is a simple webshell:

 <?php